wuweiweiwu/blog/posts/practical-typescript-generics.md

 I've been mostly working with React + TypeScript apps for the past couple of years.
 And one thing that always pops up is generic React components.
 Let's see how we can use these two technologies together.

 It's worth noting that to use JSX syntax in TypeScript, you must use the file extension `.tsx`.
 There are also some weird caveats especially related to generics.
 The TypeScript parser has a hard time disambiguating between JSX and generic syntax.
-However, there is [a simple workaround](https://github.com/microsoft/TypeScript/issues/15713#issuecomment-499474386).
+However, there is [a workaround](https://github.com/microsoft/TypeScript/issues/15713#issuecomment-499474386).

 If we wanted to define a generic list component that can render lists of arbitrary objects, this is what it would look like.